 President-Elect Releases COVID-19 Response Plan with Additional Housing Assistance, Foreclosure Prevention

-President-elect Joe Biden announced his American Rescue Plan, an ambitious $1.9 trillion COVID-19 recovery platform including a national vaccination program, assistance to households, and other supports for communities struggling due to the pandemic.
-The announcement today includes proposals that are part of the first step in what will be a two-step plan.
+Late yesterday afternoon, President-Elect Joe Biden announced his American Rescue Plan, an ambitious $1.9 trillion COVID-19 recovery platform including a national vaccination program, assistance to households, and other supports for communities struggling due to the pandemic.
+Yesterday’s announcement includes proposals that are part of the first step in what will be a two-step plan.
 The second step will be an economic recovery plan focused on job creation, combating the climate crisis, and building “back better than before.”